 - The school has competent teaching staff with expertise in the classical humanities disciplines, such as history, literature, culture, modern languages, etc.

-- Our Liberal Arts offers not only the usual skills like research or critical thinking.
+- Our Liberal Arts develops such essential skills as research and critical thinking.
 It permits to enhance these skills by combining various courses to get diverse views of poignant topics.
 We promote independent thinking, teamwork and tolerance.